 *%average distribution within North American population.

 I’m not trying to bombard you with information here.
-But instead, inform you that customers walking into your store are bound by their emotional states.
+But rather, inform you that customers walking into your store are bound by their emotional states.

 Innovative retailer leaders need to understand HOW and WHY people shop and buy things.